 People have a limited attention span.
 Once you introduce technology into the equation, that attention span goes down even more.
 Paralleling the growth of the internet is the growth of distraction.
 Even before the internet popped up and made it more difficult for us to focus on a single message, getting lead attention was difficult.
 Today, that challenge is even harder as you compete with those in your own industry and outside attention grabbers.

-For B2B companies, finding leads isn’t always the hard part anymore.
+For B2B companies, generating leads isn’t always the hard part anymore.
 Attracting and holding their attention is the difficult job you face right now.

 Many customers in B2B sectors are actively seeking out and finding the companies they want to work with.
 Meaning, they’re reaching out to you.
 Make it extremely simple for them to find you.
 If you want to be easy to find, you have to have an active, visible presence in the places they’ll be searching.